Main illustration: Drew Shannon

 With extremely advanced pattern recognition you could automatically offer a totally customized experience for a customer based on the usage patterns of other customers (and even other customer’s customers).
 While this vision is still more sci-fi than reality, the power that targeted AI and machine learning algorithms represent is truly mind-boggling.
 It’s going to introduce a whole new way of thinking about how to enable customers to be successful with your product.

-Not every company’s hierarchy of success will look exactly the same.
+Not every company’s success pyramid will look exactly the same.
 And not every customer will need exactly the same engagement to achieve success with your product.
 But the higher up the pyramid you manage to operate, the more likely you are to achieve a successful outcome for everyone.